Personalized Cancer Treatment

 NOW...Tumors are known to be very different from each other.

 Researchers once thought that all tumors from a particular site (for example, the breast) were the same.
-Now, advances in technology and the results of the Human Genome Project have enabled researchers to identify the molecular features of a tumor, and they have found that the molecular, or genetic, profile can vary greatly, even among tumors from the same site.
+Now, researchers have identified the molecular features of a tumor and found that the molecular, or genetic, profile can vary greatly, even among tumors from the same site.
 For example, instead of breast cancer being one type of cancer, it is now five different subtypes, depending on its genetic profile.
-The discovery of different subtypes helps to explain why a treatment works for one person but not another.
+The discovery of these subtypes helps explain why a treatment works for one person but not another.

 2. THEN...The approach to treatment was “one size fits all.”